rude-jerk/tea-bot/README.md

 * `tjoin`: Slash command.
 Accepts Guild Wars 2 account name as a parameter.
 Links the discord user to the guild wars account name.
 Checks the in-game guild roster, grants the Freshman discord role to guild members.
 Grants the Transfer Student role to non-guild members.
 * `tregister`: Slash command.
 Accepts Guild Wars 2 API key as a parameter.
 Checks the in-game guild roster, grants Freshman, Senior, or Prefect discord roles depending on in-game guild role.
 Grants the Transfer Student role to non-guild members.
 * `twelcome`: Resends the user the join message DM.
+* `dailies`: Posts a full list of all current daily achievements.
 ### Admin Only:
 ##### Cannot be used in direct messages to the bot, limited to members with the Manage Users permission
 * `tlink`: Slash command.
 Accepts a discord Member and a Guild Wars 2 account name as parameters.
 Admin version of `tjoin` for other users.